yadavaman13/Pixerfect-Internship/Assignment 1/README.md

-# Minimalist To-Do Application
+# To-Do Webapp

 A clean, responsive, and feature-rich To-Do application built with vanilla HTML, CSS, and JavaScript.
-This project demonstrates modern web development practices while maintaining a minimalist black and white design aesthetic.

 ## 🚀 Features